grav/aws-lumo-cljs-runtime/README.md

 ### How do I get started?

-The  [`minimal`](example/minimal) example illustrates how to get going in the simplest way.
+The  [`minimal`](examples/minimal) example illustrates how to get going in the simplest way.
 You can either check out the code in this repo, or  directly type the example into the editor of the AWS Lambda Console.

 Eventually you'll want to create more elaborate programs.
-Checkout the [README in the `example` folder](example) for an overview.
+Checkout the [README in the `examples` folder](examples) for an overview.

 ### Layer ARN